 Course Materials: The Dynamic and Postural Reflex Integration course manual, written by Svetlana Masgutova, Ph.D., is the primary source for content presented in class.
 Supplementary course content draws from a variety of articles and MNRI case studies, and is referenced as needed upon presentation in class.
 The course manual is included as part of the course fee and is distributed to course participants at initial course check-in.

-Financial Disclosure: Christine Poulin receives a stipend for teaching based on course enrollment.
+Financial Disclosure: Christine Poulin receives a stipend based upon an enrollment percentage.

 Non-financial Disclosure: No relevant relationship exists.